 The main reason we’ve decided to close our Boutique:

 I know there are a lot of spaces closing their doors at the moment.
 The reason we are closing is because this space cannot operate on social distancing.
-We’re losing too much money.
-Masks and a 1.5 metre distance from the next person is not something I am willing to accept as a norm in society.
+Our events were our lifeblood and without them we’re simply losing too much money to rent.

 To end off this post, I want to thank a few special people who helped make this space what it is, and I’m so nervous writing this because I know I will leave many names out, but just know that I appreciate every single person who contributed, these are just a few of the many experiences that are coming to mind.